jayfk/statuspage/README.md

 If you change the issue (eg. when you add a new label, create a comment or close the issue), you'll need to run `statuspage update` again.

+## Use Organization Account

+In order to create/update a status page for an organization, add the name of the organization to the `--org` flag, e.g.:

+     statuspage create --org=my-org --name=..

+Please note: You need to have the proper permissions to create a new repository for the given organization.

 ## Customizing